Improving Your GPA for Med School

 - You took an academically rigorous undergraduate course load.

-- Your undergraduate college has a reputation for being particularly difficult.
+- Your undergraduate college has a reputation for being particularly challenging.

 4. Identify how much improvement your GPA really needs

-Just how “bad” is your GPA?
-Find out what you’re up against by investigating your target programs, starting with their websites.
+Investigate your target programs to determine how much focus you need on improving your GPA.
+You can start this research by visiting their websites.
 Some universities will actually list admission statistics like the average GPA of successful applicants.
 (Here’s an example.)

-For example, a person looking into PA programs with a 3.3 may discover that GPA improvement isn’t the highest priority.
+A person looking into PA programs with a 3.3 GPA may discover that GPA improvement isn’t the highest priority.
 It may be that they lack patient care hours, a common requirement for PA programs.

-Or, says Thoen, “Let’s say you want to get into medical school and you’re sitting at a 3.5.
-Rather than retake a bunch of courses, you may want to focus on strengthening other aspects of your application.
+Or, says Thoen, “Let’s say you want to figure out how to get into medical school after college and you have a 3.5 GPA.
+Rather than focusing on improving your GPA by retaking a bunch of courses, you may want to focus on strengthening other aspects of your application.
 A strong MCAT score will be important and so will factors like demonstrating leadership, shadowing doctors, and writing a strong personal statement.”

 5. The application process takes time, so plan accordingly

-If you’re retaking courses and have your eye on getting into a program relatively soon, be prepared for the actual timeline.
+Be prepared for the actual timeline needed for getting into a program while you are retaking courses to improve your GPA.
 “I’ve seen students think they can do a couple semesters of coursework to improve their GPA, apply to programs, and then be in med school all within a year or so,” says Thoen.

 But that’s just not realistic.

-Depending on your situation, you could be looking at two or three years, says Thoen.
+There are various situations to consider.
+For example, Thoen says, it could be a two or three-year timeframe.
 “And that’s if everything goes well and you’re able to get into a program on your first try.”

 6. Find like-minded classmates with similar goals